Selective high schools and opportunity class placement procedures

 Opportunity classes

-Full-time, self-contained classes for academically gifted and high potential students in Years 5 and 6.
+Full-time, self-contained classes for high potential and gifted students in Years 5 and 6.

-There are 87 primary schools with opportunity classes across NSW.
+There are designated primary schools with opportunity classes across NSW.
 Most students will leave their current school to attend the school with an opportunity class.

 The placement process is managed by the Selective Education unit.